Khushank1120/Covid-19Stats/README.md

 ## General Info

-**An android app that shows COVID-19 cases, recovered, deaths, active cases, cases tested positive today, deaths happened today, affected countries and various other stats all over the world.**
+**An android app that shows Coronavirus cases, recovered, deaths, active cases, cases tested positive today, deaths happened today, affected countries and various other stats all over the world.**

 ## Technologies Used